Reza Madadi: Post-UFC

 After leaving the UFC following, and still awaiting his sentencing for his robbery conviction, Madadi expressed an interest to go back and fight in the Sweden-based organisation Superior Challenge, in which he held the lightweight title before he got the call from UFC.

 On November 23, 2013 at Superior Challenge 9, Madadi entered the cage and called out fellow former UFC-fighter Anton Kuivanen, who fought earlier that evening, defeating one of Madadi's training partners.

 He was set to return to the cage on May 3, 2014 at Superior Challenge 10, his opponent was yet to be announced.
-Later news came that his opponent would be Efrain Escudero and that the fight would be Madadi's first defense of his Superior Challenge Lightweight title, which he won back in 2011.
+Later news came that his opponent would be Efraín Escudero and that the fight would be Madadi's first defense of his Superior Challenge Lightweight title, which he won back in 2011.
 However, Madadi later had to withdraw due to an injury and was replaced by Juha-Pekka Vainikainen.